mtth/layer2/doc/api.md

 + `opts` {Object} Various options:
   + `linkType` {String} The data link type to be decoded.
 If the stream is piped to from another `layer2` stream, this will be inferred automatically.
+  + `assumeValid` {Boolean} Whether or not to do the CRC checks.
+If you know that all frames have correct FCS' then you can set this to true to increase performance (~10% faster).

 #### decoder.getLinkType()